Craters & Freighters Expands Crating, Packaging and Shipping Services with New South Carolina Location

-Craters & Freighters, a leader in crating, packaging, and shipping, expands its exceptional services to South Carolina with the opening of a new location.

-COLUMBIA, SOUTH CAROLINA, UNITED STATES, April 6, 2023/EINPresswire.com/ -- Craters & Freighters, a leading Crating, Packaging and Shipping company, is proud to announce the opening of a new location in beautiful Columbia, South Carolina.
+/EIN News/ -- Columbia, South Carolina, April 06, 2023 (GLOBE NEWSWIRE) -- Craters & Freighters, a leading Crating, Packaging and Shipping company, is proud to announce the opening of a new location in beautiful Columbia, South Carolina.
 This new location will further extend the company's reach and allow us to better serve and meet the needs of our customers in the South Carolina area, specifically in Columbia, Charleston, and Myrtle Beach.

 The new location, located at 1617 Street Andrews Terrace Columbia, SC 29210, features the materials, tools, experienced employees, and a motivated management team to meet local, national and global customers’ needs.